 Seasonal affective disorder (SAD) is a type of depression .
-It is associated with the seasonal changes in light.
-SAD most commonly occurs in late fall and lasts through the winter and into spring.
-SAD is more than feeling down, it interferes with normal daily functions during these times.
+It is linked with seasonal changes in light.
+For most, SAD occurs in late fall and lasts into spring.
+For others, it starts in the summer and ends in the fall.
+SAD can cause problems with normal daily functions.

 |SAD may be caused by fluctuations in hormones and brain chemicals.|